Robot Design (12057.1)

 Graduate attributes

-1. UC graduates are professional - employ up-to-date and relevant knowledge and skills1.
-UC graduates are professional - use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems
+1. UC graduates are professional - use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems2.
+UC graduates are global citizens - make creative use of technology in their learning and professional lives

 2. UC graduates are global citizens - think globally about issues in their profession